 Emma known for its soft serve made with premium Hokkaido milk, has introduced a new Japanese-style bubble tea range with a difference.

-Japanese Kurogama, Hojicha, and Sencha Latte with “Okinawa brown sugar pearls” may just end up to be your new favourites.
+Japanese Kurogama, Houjicha, and Sencha Latte with “Okinawa brown sugar pearls” may just end up to be your new favourites.

 The drinks are also included with “Kuromitsu” which literally translates to “black honey” – a thin and dark syrup made from Japanese unrefined kurozato (“black sugar”) often used in the making of Japanese sweets.

 You would also find that the chewiness and sweetness of the boba pearls are unlike the usual.

 That is because “Okinawa brown sugar pearls” are used, cooked with a combination of Okinawan brown sugar and kuromitsu which gives it a distinctive caramelised-sweetness.